ontop/ontop-website/guide/README.md

 * Supports R2RML and Ontop mappings
 * Produces efficient SQL queries by applying many optimizations
 * Supports the main database systems (PostgreSQL, MySQL, SQL server, Oracle and DB2)
-* Supports database federators such as Dremio and Denodo (beta)
+* Supports database federators such as Denodo (beta)
 * Can [materialize](/guide/cli#ontop-materialize) virtual graphs into RDF files
 * Provides a plugin for editing and testing mappings in the [Protégé ontology editor](https://protege.stanford.edu/)